github/training-kit/advanced/index.md

 $ git log --since [integer].days.ago
 ```

-Searching by a string or regular expression often often the most efficient way of finding history:
+Searching by a string or regular expression is often the most efficient way of finding history:

 ```bash
 $ git log -S [string-in-patch]